themodulecollective/InstallManager/README.md

 # InstallManager

-a PowerShell Module for managing the lifecycle (install/update/remove) of Chocolatey Packages, Powershell Modules, and Git Repos on a computer or set of computers.
+a PowerShell Module for managing the lifecycle (install/update/remove) of Winget Packages, Chocolatey Packages, Powershell Modules, and Git Repos on a computer or set of computers.
 InstallManager is meant to be for an individual user, developer, admin, or consultant that is maintaining a set of administrative, development, or productivity tools on their workstation(s).

 | Azure Pipelines | Powershell Gallery | License |
 |-----------------|-----------------|-----------------|